Home > Analyses > Utilities > Constellation Energy Corporation

 | NuScale Power Corporation | 4.2B |

-Constellation Energy Corporation ranks 2nd among its competitors with a market cap about 49% that of the leader, GE Vernova Inc. It sits below both the average market cap of the top 10 and the sector median.
-The company has a significant 104% market cap gap to the next competitor above, highlighting a clear distance from the sector leader.
+Constellation Energy Corporation ranks 2nd among its competitors.
+Its market cap is 53% of the leader’s, GE Vernova Inc. The company’s valuation sits below both the average market cap of the top 10 peers (101B) and the sector median (114.4B).
+It holds a significant 89.6% gap above its closest rival, NuScale Power Corporation, demonstrating a clear mid-tier position.

 Comparisons with competitors